You’re already familiar with the number of tech giants that build and maintain their web applications with React.

 Wieruch says, “In React you can keep the focus on your view layer before you introduce more aspects to your application.”
 This is something other UI and SPA development technologies, such as Angular, are not able to do, Wieruch notes.
 The question then becomes, why would you want to focus on the view layer of your SPA or web application?

-To answer this, we look into another software engineer’s words.
+To answer this, we turn to another software engineer’s words.
 Cory Gackenheimer says React sets out to solve a singular problem — “[l]arge-scale user interfaces with data that changes over time.”

 While older approaches can accommodate this, Gackenheimer adds the problem can significantly transform once your code reaches the point of being unmaintainable.